 These 13 St Lucia facts will tell you everything you need to know about why we love this little island so much!

 Did you know this island is the most romantic setting in the Caribbean?
-Our St Lucia facts will have you looking like the brain of… well… St Lucia when the pubs open up again.
+Our St Lucia facts will have you looking like the brain of… well… St Lucia, in your next pub quiz.